 - 1. The Dissertation Defense will occur no sooner than 3 weeks after the Committee receives the final dissertation document. - 2.
 It is the responsibility of the Doctoral Student to coordinate a defense time and date with the Committee Members and to reserve a lecture hall (open defense) and conference room (closed defense). - 3.
 The Defense will include an: - a.
 Open, public defense (60 minutes, with up to 30 minutes for questions) - b.
 Closed, defense with only the Committee (no time limit) - 4.
-The Defense will consist of the Doctoral Student presenting their Dissertation using PowerPoint.
+The Defense will consist of the Doctoral Student presenting their Dissertation using Powerpoint.
 Use of additional formats must be approved by the Committee Chair.
 The student is responsible for bringing their presentation to the Defense, loading it on the computers and making sure it can be projected in lecture hall and conference room. - 5.
 It is the responsibility of the Committee members to be as flexible as possible when scheduling the defense.
 Further, it is the responsibility of the Committee members to come to the defense prepared, having read the Dissertation.
 Issues or concerns may be brought forth to the Doctoral Student and Committee Chair on or before the Dissertation Defense.
 No comments, suggestions or alterations will be accepted from the Committee by the Chair once the closed defense has concluded. - 6.
 It is the responsibility of the Chair to guide the Doctoral Student in their preparation for the public defense.
 The Chair will serve as moderator for questions and discussion during both the open, public defense and the closed defense. - 7.
 Once all questions and concerns have been addressed in the closed session, the Doctoral Student will be asked to leave the conference room.
 The Committee will then vote to pass/fail the student.
 Only the following outcomes are permitted: - a.
-Pass - b.
-Pass with revisions - c.
-Re-defend at a later date: Committee members that submit this vote must submit, to the Dean of Graduate Studies, a detailed explanation stating why the student must re-defend and direct the student to specific aspects in their dissertations that need to be addressed. - d.
-Fail with no possible re-defense: Committee members that submit this vote must submit, to the Dean of Graduate Studies, a detailed explanation stating why the student failed and why the dissertation cannot be re-defended.
-This letter should make specific reference to the approved proposal. - 8.
+Pass (no revisions required) - b.
+Pass with revisions (revisions to dissertation document) - c.
+Fail and re-defend at a later date (major flaws in writing and presentation of data and its analysis, and/or interpretation) Committee members that submit this vote must submit, to the Dean of the Graduate School of Biomedical Sciences, a detailed explanation stating why the student must re-defend and direct the student to specific aspects in their dissertations that need to be addressed. - d.
+Fail with no possible re-defense (major flaws in study design) Committee members that submit this vote must submit, to the Dean of the Graduate School of Biomedical

+- Sciences, a detailed explanation stating why the student failed and why the dissertation cannot be re-defended.
+This letter should make specific reference to the signed and approved proposal. - 8.
+The final vote or pass/fail will go to the majority.
+The committee chair will confirm the results of the vote to the Dean of the Graduate School of Biomedical Sciences within 3 business days. - 9.
 The Doctoral Candidate will then be invited back into the conference room and informed of the outcome of the vote.